Monviech/os-caddy-plugin/README.md

 - Press `+` to create a new `Handle`.
 A Handle is like a location in nginx.
 - `Enable` this new entry.
 - `Reverse Proxy Domain`: Select the domain you have created in `Reverse Proxy Domains`.
-- `Reverse Proxy Subdomain` **advanced**: Leave this on `None`.
+- `Reverse Proxy Subdomain`: Leave this on `None`.
 It is not needed without having a wildcard certificate, or a `*.example.com` Domain.
-- `Handle Type` **advanced**: `Handle` or `Handle Path` can be chosen.
+- `Handle Type`: `Handle` or `Handle Path` can be chosen.
 If in doubt, always use `Handle`, the most common option. `Handle Path` is used to strip the handle path from the URI.
 For example if you have example.com/opnsense internally, but want to call it with just example.com externally.
-- `Handle Path` **advanced**: Leave this empty if you want to create a catch all location.
+- `Handle Path`: Leave this empty if you want to create a catch all location.
 You can create multiple Handle entries, and have each of them point at different locations like `/foo/*` or `/foo/bar/*` or `/foo*` or `*foo`
 - `Backend Server Domain`: Should be an internal domain name or an IP Address of the Backend Server that should receive the traffic of the `Reverse Proxy Domain`.
-- `Backend Server Port` **advanced**: Should be the port the Backend Server listens on.
+- `Backend Server Port`: Should be the port the Backend Server listens on.
 This can be left empty to use Caddy default ports 80 and 443.
-- `TLS` **advanced**: If your Backend Server only accepts HTTPS, enable this option.
+- `TLS`: If your Backend Server only accepts HTTPS, enable this option.
 If the Backend Server has a globally trusted certificate, this is all you need.
-- `TLS Trusted CA Certificates` **advanced**: Choose a CA certificate to trust for the Backend Server connection.
+- `TLS Trusted CA Certificates`: Choose a CA certificate to trust for the Backend Server connection.
 Import your self-signed certificate or your CA certificate into the OPNsense "System - Trust - Authorities" store, and select it here.
-- `TLS Server Name` **advanced**: If the SAN (Subject Alternative Names) of the offered trusted CA certificate or self-signed certificate doesn't match with the IP address or hostname of the `Backend Server Domain`, you can enter it here.
+- `TLS Server Name`: If the SAN (Subject Alternative Names) of the offered trusted CA certificate or self-signed certificate doesn't match with the IP address or hostname of the `Backend Server Domain`, you can enter it here.
 This will change the SNI (Server Name Identification) of Caddy to the `TLS Server Name`.
 IP address e.g. `192.168.1.1` or hostname e.g. `localhost` or `opnsense.local` are all valid choices.
 Only if the SAN and SNI match, the TLS connection will work, otherwise an error is logged that can be used to troubleshoot.
-- `NTLM` **advanced**: If your Backend Server needs NTLM authentication, enable this option together with `TLS`.
+- `NTLM`: If your Backend Server needs NTLM authentication, enable this option together with `TLS`.
 For example, Exchange Server.

 **Attention**: The GUI doesn't allow "tls_insecure_skip_verify" due to safety reasons, as the Caddy documentation states not to use it.
 Use the `TLS Trusted CA Certificates` and `TLS Server Name` options instead to get a **secure TLS connection** to your Backend Server.
 Otherwise, use HTTP.
 If you really need to use "tls_insecure_skip_verify" and know the implications, use the import statements of custom configuration files.